US Embassy Announces Closure Of Abuja, Lagos Offices On July 4

 FCT, Abuja - The United States Mission in Nigeria has announced that the US Embassy in Abuja and Consulate General in Lagos will be closed on Friday, July 4, 2025.

-The US Mission explained that the closure is to observe the U.S. Independence Day.
+The US Mission explained that the temporary closure was to observe the US holiday, Independence Day.

 The U.S will close the Abuja Embassy and, Lagos Consulate General in Lagos on July 4

-The US Embassy will close Abuja, Lagos offices to celebrate Independence Day.
+The US Embassy will close its Abuja and Lagos offices to celebrate Independence Day on July 4, 2025.
 Photo credit: USinNigeria/X/Andrew Harnik/Getty Images

 Source: Getty Images